Particular/Workshop/exercises/04 - Integration with ITOps.md

 # Exercise 04 - Integration

-You will quickly run into the need for integration towards 3rd party partners through Web Services, REST based APIs, sending emails or file exports.
-Most of the time they will need to mash up data from several services before interacting with the 3rd party, similar to a composite UI.
+You will quickly run into the need for integration with 3rd party systems.
+You will use Web Services, REST based APIs, send emails or export files.
+Most of the time the data will need to be retrieved from several services before interacting with the 3rd party.

 Use a specific endpoint called ITOps for integration.
-It defines a set of interfaces for getting the data it needs to do an integration, and the services implements these.
-We call them providers.
+It defines a set of interfaces for getting the data it needs to do an integration, and the services implement those interfaces.
 Each service needs to provide the functionality for accessing its data to avoid breaking service autonomy.
-Each service deploys its providers into the ITOps endpoint, which will co-host all of them and perform the third party integration.
+Each service deploys its providers into the ITOps endpoint, which will co-host all of them and perform the 3rd party integration.
 It is important to note that ITOps has no dependencies on any service.
-It only defines provider interfaces and uses whatever implementations your services provide for them.
+It only defines provider interfaces and uses implementations from services.

 ## Introduction
 In the last exercise, we created a saga in Shipping to wait for `OrderSubmittedEvent` and `PaymentSucceededEvent`.
 We now want the saga to send a `ShipWithFedexCommand` to ITOps so that FedEx will pick the package up.

 ITOps needs to respond to that message by calling implementations of its `IProvideCustomerInfo` and `IProvideShippingInfo` interfaces.
-The customers service owns customer data, so it will need to implement `IProvideCustomerInfo`.
-Shipping holds the information regarding the weight and volume of the package, so it provides an implementation of `IProvideShippingInfo`.
+The customers service owns customer data, so it provides an implementation of `IProvideCustomerInfo`.
+The shipping service holds the information regarding the weight and volume of the package, so it provides an implementation of `IProvideShippingInfo`.

-A note about deployment: In a production environment one would package each provider into a deployable, like a NuGet package, and deploy them to the ITOPs endpoint.
-For this exercise, we will use a post-build event in Customers.Data and Shipping.Data to copy the providers into ITOPs for simplicity.
+A note about deployment: In a production environment one would package each provider into a deployable (e.g. a NuGet package) and deploy them to the ITOPs endpoint.
+In this exercise for simplicity we will use post-build events in `Customers.Data` and `Shipping.Data` to copy the providers into `ITOPs`.

 ### Business requirements

-Once an order is ready to ship, we want to initiate shipping by telling our shipping partner to come pick the package up.
+Once an order is ready to ship, we want to initiate shipping by telling our shipping partner to pick up the package.
 We do this by calling their Web Service with the customer name, address, weight and volume of the package.

 ## Exercise 04.1 - Send and handle integration command from Shipping to ITOps

-In this exercise, we'll have the saga in `Shipping` tell ITOps to integrate with FedEx.
-The saga will do this by sending a command to ITOps when it knows an order has both been placed and paid for.
+In this exercise, we'll have the saga in `Shipping` service tell ITOps to integrate with FedEx.
+The saga will do this by sending a command to ITOps when it knows an order has been placed and paid for.
 ITOps will fetch the data through providers and call FedEx.

 **1)** Compile the application to retrieve all NuGet packages.